-Directors' fees approved for the financial year ended 31 October 2020 was RM800,000.
-The Directors' fees proposed for the financial year ending 31 October 2021 are calculated based on the number of scheduled Board and Committee Meetings for 2021 and assuming that all Non-Executive Directors will hold office until the conclusion of the next Annual General Meeting.
+The Directors' fees and allowances proposed for the said period are calculated based on the number of scheduled Board and Committee Meetings and assuming that all Directors will hold office until the conclusion of the next Annual General Meeting.

-The proposed Ordinary Resolution 1 is to facilitate payment of Directors' fees on current financial year basis.
 In the event the Directors' fees proposed are insufficient (e.g. due to more meetings), approval will be sought at the next Annual General Meeting for additional fees to meet the shortfall.

-10. Item No. 7 of the Agenda Share Buy-Back Mandate
+10. Item No. 6 of the Agenda Share Buy-Back Mandate

 The proposed Ordinary Resolution 7, if passed, will empower the Directors of the Company to purchase Shares in the Company up to an amount not exceeding ten percentum (10%) of the total issued shares of the Company (excluding treasury shares) as they consider would be in the interest of the Company.
-Further details on the Share Buy-Back Mandate are provided in the Statement to Shareholders dated 25 February 2021.
+Further details on the Share Buy-Back Mandate are provided in the Circular to Shareholders dated 25 February 2022.

-11. Item No. 8 of the Agenda
+11. Item No. 7 of the Agenda